hillonyechekwa/hillonyechekwa/README.md

 <h1 align="left">Hey Nerds :grin:</h1>

 Will code for :pancakes: and money.
-I'm a recluse i need both.
+I'm a recluse, I need both.

 I'm an a frontend developer that likes sitting wild haired and eyed from too much :coffee: in the wee hours battling bugs.
 I'm currently learning the Next.js